w3f/polkadot-wiki/docs/learn/how-to/update-metadata-signer.md

 ---
-title: How to Update the Metadata (Signer)
+title: How to Update the Metadata (Developer Signer)
 description: "A step-by-step guide on how to update the metadata in the Polkadot Developer Signer"
 ---